willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 }
 ```

-Making the instance of `Piece` **private** ensures that we won't try to do
+Making the instance of `Piece` **private** ensures that you won't try to do
 something bad.
-However, as we need to perform an action on this attribute, we
+However, as you need to perform an action on this attribute, you
 need a new method `addTo()`.
 It is not `Location`'s responsability to determine
-how the `Piece` will be added, so let's ask it.
+how the `Piece` will be added, so let's ask it:

 ``` java
 class Piece {